textileio/js-examples/README.md

 npm run start
 ```

-Your browser should automatically launch to the react app running on [localhost:3001](http://localhost:3001).
+Your browser should automatically launch to the app running on [localhost:3001](http://localhost:3001).

 ## Textile Hub Authentication